Weava/Unit-Testing-Codelab/README.md

 ### So Where Are Tests in My .Net Project?

 By default, Visual Studio does not generate a unit testing project.
-Adding a unit testing project to your solution is very simple.
+Adding a unit testing project to your solution is simple, just follow these steps.

-In the project explorer window, right click on your solution.
-Hover over add, and click add new project.
-A dialog box will appear.
-On the left side, containing a few options.
-You will be looking for the option that says test.
-Next choose Unit Test Project and give your test project a name (usually going to be your projectName + Test).
+* In the project explorer window, right click on your solution.
+* Hover over add, and click add new project.
+* On the left side of the newly opened dialog box, you will be looking for the option that says test.
+* Choose Unit Test Project and give your test project a name (usually going to be your projectName + Test).

 Visual studio will now generate your unit test project.